Substance Abuse Counseling For Addiction Recovery

 • Attention-deficit/hyperactivity disorder (ADHD).
 People with ADHD are more likely to live with a SUD when compared to those without ADHD.

 Other conditions can play a role in the development of SUDs for some people.
 In cases like these, addressing other concerns is often highly beneficial and is an important part of treatment for SUDs.
 Other risk factors, like environment, may also be addressed in treatment.
-When a person receives care that acknowledges their needs as a whole person and does not shy away from the role the substance may play in a person’s life, it means that a person can speak openly about their experiences, find healthy coping mechanisms to use when triggers arise, learn how to advocate for themselves, and gain other skills that may be beneficial for them as a unique person in recovery.
+When a person receives care that acknowledges their needs as a whole person and does not shy away from the role the substance may play in a person’s life, it may mean that a person can speak openly about their experiences, find healthy coping mechanisms to use when triggers arise, learn how to advocate for themselves, and gain other skills that may be beneficial for them as a unique person in recovery.

 How substance use disorder counseling and group therapy can help you recover